Redeem Now Ends in:

 To play a D power chord, find the root note D on the G string (7th fret).

-• Place your index finger on the 7th fret of the G string (D).
+• Place your index finger on the 7th fret of the G string and your ring finger across the 10th frets of the B and high E strings.

 G String - E Power Chord